metagov/open-web-challenge/index.md

 * **Develop the NEAR Metagov Plugin**.
 The Metagov Prototype has a a rudimentary [NEAR plugin](https://github.com/metagov/metagov-prototype/tree/master/metagov/metagov/plugins/near) that can make function calls to a NEAR contract.
 For this challenge, you will extend the NEAR Plugin to implement a [listener](https://docs.metagov.org/en/latest/plugin_tutorial.html#listener) for reacting to on-chain transactions.
 This may require building or running a NEAR Indexer, or using an existing tool like [Figment's NEAR Indexer REST API](https://learn.figment.io/network-documentation/near/enriched-apis/indexer-api).
 The purpose of this challenge is to support governance policies that are "triggered" by on-chain transactions.
 For example, supporting a PolicyKit policy like: "when my community passes a proposal in our SputnikDAO, reward the proposer by granting them a specific Discourse badge on our community forum."
 * **Experiment with PolicyKit and the Metagov Prototype.** In this challenge area, teams will propose PolicyKit policies that address governance problems for communities that exist on 2 or more governance platforms (DAOs, Discourse community forums, SourceCred instances, Open Collective collectives, and so on).
 Take a look at the [PolicyKit Policy Library](https://policykit.readthedocs.io/en/latest/sample_policies.html) for examples of policies that use Metagov.
 We’re hoping to see some creative proposals that address real-world governance problems – it’s okay if they aren’t technically possible with the current PolicyKit and Metagov features and plugins.
 * **Experiment with DAO-to-DAO interactions.** There’s a lot of excitement right now in building DAO-to-DAO interactions.
 Just take a look at [recent research](https://medium.com/primedao/conceptual-models-for-dao2dao-relations-ac2b2d3cc84d) produced by the PrimeDAO / Curve Labs / Block Science team.
 In this challenge area, hackathon team will propose and build some new DAO-to-DAO contracts, e.g. a contract that NEAR’s Community DAO can use to fund a Metagov DAO to organize a hackathon, or a contract that transfers an Aragon DAO on Ethereum into a Sputnik DAO on NEAR, or a contract that sets up a cross-platform, cross-platform DAO (kind of like a multinational corporation).
 We’re hoping to see some really creative entries in this category!
 * **Propose your own challenge.** This is our take on the “other” option.
 Maybe you have a good idea that doesn’t fit into any of the challenge areas above.
 So submit your own governance challenge to Metagov.
-If it’s accepted, you’ll get $100 just for writing the challenge, $1000 if you complete it, and $500 if ANYONE completes the challenge.
-If you want to take this option, please submit a $100 proposal to the [Metagov DAO](https://sputnik.fund/#/metagov.sputnikdao.near) *within the first week of the challenge*.
+If it’s accepted, you’ll get $100 just for writing the challenge and $500 if ANYONE (including yourself) completes the challenge.
+If you want to take this option, please submit your proposal to the [Metagov DAO](https://sputnik.fund/#/metagov.sputnikdao.near) *within the first week of the challenge*.

-# Prizes
-The winner and runner-up of each challenge area described will be awarded $1,200 and $800, respectively.
-The $5,000 top prize will be awarded to the overall winner of the governance challenge.
-And watch for additional bounties that will be announced closer to the start of the hackathon!

 # Starter week
 This hackathon is a bit special: we're running it *entirely through DAOs*.
 That means you'll need to register through a DAO and that the vast majority of hackathon prizes will be awarded through a DAO on NEAR to a DAO that you create.
 To make that prospect sweeter, we're encouraging people to get onboard early with $5,000 in prizes to be distributed in the first week.
 To qualify for a 30 NEAR payout (~ $120 USD), all you have to do is register a Sputnik DAO for your project, have a council with your team as voting members, and submit a 500-word draft proposal to the [Metagov DAO](https://sputnik.fund/#/metagov.sputnikdao.near) *within the first week of the hackathon*.
 In addition to the direct payout, a submission will also qualify you for a round of special prizes.